WumpusHunter/Snake-game/README.md

 ## Description

-This is 2D Snake game written using C++, FLTK, and built-up library for FLTK written by Bjarne Stroustrup.
+This is a 2D Snake game written using C++, FLTK, and built-up library for FLTK written by Bjarne Stroustrup.

 ## Screenshot